 business days from the date of receipt of

-the notice of appeal by the DSS.
+the notice of appeal by the Vice President of Student Services.
 The chairperson of the SAC shall provide notice of such hearing and time, place, and

 date to the student; to any person named